 - What the Golf?
 (Free, but requires Apple Arcade) - Apple Arcade, which offers tons of games for $4.99 per month, is a great deal, and we've come across quite a few games that make the subscription price worth it.
 One such game is What the Golf, a fun action game that takes golf to new places.
 What the Golf is described as the game for people who hate golf, so don't let the name fool you - this is a fun little game where the goal is to get an object (not always a golf ball) to a hole.
 There are fun puns, silly levels, ragdoll mechanics, and genuinely difficult content to contend with.
 It's the perfect game to pick up for a few minutes when waiting in line.

-This article, "Five iOS Apps Worth Checking Out - December 2019" first appeared on MacRumors.com
+This article, "10 of the Best macOS and iOS Apps of 2019" first appeared on MacRumors.com

 Discuss this article in our forums